-Note that the type checker does not enter compile-time mode based on the type a term is checked against.
-In particular checking a term against Set does not trigger compile-time mode.
+Note that the type checker does not enter compile-time mode based on the type a term is checked against (except that a distinction is sometimes made between fibrant and non-fibrant types).
+In particular, checking a term against Set does not trigger compile-time mode.

-3.32.3 Subtyping of runtime-irrelevant function spaces
+3.34.3 Subtyping of runtime-irrelevant function spaces

-'''

-Normally, if f:(@0 \times : A) \to B then we have \lambda \times \to f \times : (x : A) \to B but not f:(x : A) \to B. When the option --subtyping is enabled, Agda will make use of the subtyping rule (@0 \times : A) \to B <: (x : A) \to B, so there is no need for eta-expanding the function f.
+Normally, if $f : (@0 x : A) \rightarrow B$ then we have $\lambda x \rightarrow f x : (x : A) \rightarrow B$ but not $f : (x : A) \rightarrow B$.
+When the option --subtyping is enabled, Agda will make use of the subtyping rule (@0 x : A) $\rightarrow B <: (x : A) \rightarrow B$, so there is no need for eta-expanding the function f.

-'''

-- [1] Brady, Edwin, Conor McBride, and James McKinna.
+[1] Brady, Edwin, Conor McBride, and James McKinna.
 "Inductive Families Need Not Store Their Indices."
 International Workshop on Types for Proofs and Programs.
-Springer, Berlin, Heidelberg, 2003. - [2] McBride, Conor.
+Springer, Berlin, Heidelberg, 2003.

+[2] McBride, Conor.
 "I Got Plenty o'Nuttin'."
 A List of Successes That Can Change the World.
+Springer, Cham, 2016.

-Springer, Cham, 2016 - [3] Atkey, Robert.
+[3] Atkey, Robert.
 "The Syntax and Semantics of Quantitative Type Theory".
 In LICS '18: Oxford, United Kingdom.
 2018.

-3.33 Safe Agda
+3.35 Safe Agda

-By using the option -safe (as a pragma option, or on the command-line), a user can specify that Agda should ensure that features leading to possible inconsistencies should be disabled.
+By using the option --safe (as a pragma option, or on the command-line), a user can specify that Agda should ensure that features leading to possible inconsistencies should be disabled.